ahmsay/Solidvessel/.docs/authentication.md

 4. APISIX validates the JWT by using the openid-connect plugin.
 The plugin makes APISIX connect to Keycloak and perform necessary validations.
 5. If the JWT is valid, the request is ready to be forwarded.

+## Note
+With this setup, your microservices doesn't have to be written with the same framework.
+You can use any framework or programming language.
+Because authentication doesn't depend on your framework or language.